Hearts2Hearts: Name

 According to SM Entertainment's report, the group name, Hearts2Hearts, means "to connect with global fans through a mysterious musical world filled with various emotions and heartfelt messages, and move forward together as a greater 'us.

-History
+The name's inclusion of "S2" is a reference to a heart emoticon.

+Career

 2023–2025: Formation

-First news of a new girl group from SM Entertainment came in February 2023, when the company announced their new SM 3.0 corporate strategy.
-In the announcement video, CEO Chris Sung-soo Lee and COO Tak Young-jun announced that SM would debut four new acts in 2023: a new Tokyo-based subunit of NCT (which became NCT Wish), a new boy band (which became Riize), and a virtual solo artist (which became Naevis), as well as a new girl group.
-These plans were reiterated in May, when the company shared a YouTube video of CEO Jang Cheol-hyuk announcing their plans for 2023, confirming the company's plans to launch a new girl group in the fourth quarter of the year.

-The group's debut was delayed several times, with the news being released each time in the company's earnings reports.
-The first delay came in August 2023, with SM stating the group would now launch in the first half of 2024.
-The debut was again delayed in May 2024, moving the group's launch to the fourth quarter of the year.
+News of a new girl group from SM Entertainment first came in February 2023 when the company announced their new SM 3.0 business strategy.
+In the announcement video, CEO Chris Sung-soo Lee and COO Tak Young-jun said that SM would debut four new acts in 2023, including a girl group.
+Another video released later in May of CEO Jang Cheol-hyuk announcing the company's plans for 2023 reiterated the launch of a new girl group in the fourth quarter of the year.
+However, the group's debut was delayed several times, with the news being released each time in the company's earnings reports.
+The first delay came in August 2023, with SM stating the group would now debut in the first half of 2024.
+The debut was again delayed in May 2024, moving the group's debut to the fourth quarter of the year.
 In November 2024, SM updated their schedule for the final time, pushing the group's debut to the first quarter of 2025.

 At the end of SM's 30th anniversary celebration SM Town Live 2025 concert at Gocheok Sky Dome on January 12, a surprise trailer was played that revealed the group's name and eight members, though their individual names were not released.
-The trailer also indicated that the group would debut in February 2025.
-The next day, South Korean media including Maeil Business Newspaper and The Korea Economic Daily reported that Hearts2Hearts would debut on February 24, with promotions beginning in late January.
+The trailer also revealed that the group would debut in February 2025.
+The next day, South Korean media, including Maeil Business Newspaper and The Korea Economic Daily, reported that Hearts2Hearts would debut on February 24, with promotions beginning in late January.
 Following the group's reveal, their company's stock experienced a 4.5% increase on the Korea Exchange at the closing of its trading day, with an additional gain of 6.94% the next day.

-Hearts2Hearts is SM's first new girl group since Aespa debuted in 2020, and its first since the departure of founder and executive producer Lee Soo-man in 2023.
-With 8 members, it is also SM's largest girl group since Girls' Generation's 2007 debut with 9 members.
-Pop culture critic, Ha Jae-geun, noted that the group will be a "test" of the SM 3.0 corporate production strategy that was introduced in the wake of Lee's exit from the company.
+Hearts2Hearts is SM's first girl group since founder and executive producer Lee Soo-man left the company in 2023.
+With 8 members, it is also SM's largest girl group since Girls' Generation debuted in 2007 with 9 members.
+Pop culture critic Ha Jae-geun noted that the group will be a "test" of the SM 3.0 corporate production strategy that was introduced in the wake of Lee's departure.